 Why Does God Allow Suffering

-Consider Paul’s reflection on a persistent affliction.
-He asked for it to be removed, and the answer he received was not abandonment but sufficient grace that turned weakness into space for God’s power.
+Paul reflected on a persistent affliction.
+He asked for it to be removed, and the answer he received was sufficient grace that turned weakness into space for God’s power.

 “My grace is sufficient for you, for my power is made perfect in weakness.”– 2 Corinthians 12:9 (ESV)